raandree/AADConnectDsc/docs/AADSyncRule.md

 - **Required**: No
 - **Default**: `$false`
 - **Description**: Whether this is a Microsoft standard rule (read-only except for Disabled property)
+- **Note**: For standard rules, DSC Test() method only compares `Name` and `Disabled` properties for compliance.
+A secondary comparison of all properties is performed for reporting purposes but does not affect the test result

 #### ImmutableTag